mrizwan47/code-syntax-block/readme.md

 # Code Syntax Highlighting Block

 A WordPress plugin which extends the WordPress Block Editor by adding syntax highlighting to the core code block.
+It now also includes a convenient "Copy to clipboard" button for easily grabbing code snippets directly from the frontend.

 Example: